If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 From the Arapa Pass, we then descended across some epic trails through the valley and down to our lunch spot which was set up beside one of the glacier lakes, boasting a small waterfall at one end.

-I was already starting to feel the burn in my legs and headaches from the altitude sickness, but I had some electrolytes and panadol to keep me going.
+I was already starting to feel the burn in my legs and headaches from the altitude sickness, but I had some electrolytes and Panadol to keep me going.

 After lunch, we then hiked for a further two hours over the Pucaccocha Pass and down to Pucaccocha Lake which was formed by a melting glacier.